matthieudelaro/nvidia-docker-wiki/NVIDIA-driver.md

 ```
 The two solutions above still require using `nvidia-docker-plugin` but this should be less of a problem since volume plugins are officially supported by Docker.

 If you don’t want to use the volume plugin, you will have to locate the driver files manually using `ldconfig -p` or by parsing the ldcache.
-If your environment is well-known, you can just hardcode the paths of the files.
+If your deployment environment is **entirely** homogeneous, you could simply hardcode the paths of the files for your use-case.
 For validation, you can peek at the volume created by `nvidia-docker-plugin`:
 ```
 $ ls -R `docker volume inspect -f "{{ .Mountpoint }}" nvidia_driver_361.48`
 ```